PX4/PX4-Devguide/en/airframes/adding_a_new_frame.md

 # Adding a New Airframe Configuration

+PX4 uses canned airframe configurations as starting point for airframes.
+The configurations are defined in [config files](#config-file) that are stored in the [ROMFS/px4fmu_common/init.d](https://github.com/PX4/Firmware/tree/master/ROMFS/px4fmu_common/init.d) folder.
+The config files reference [mixer files](#mixer-file) that describe the physical configuration of the system, and which are stored in the [ROMFS/px4fmu_common/mixers](https://github.com/PX4/Firmware/tree/master/ROMFS/px4fmu_common/mixers) folder.

-PX4 uses canned configurations as starting point for airframes.
-Adding a configuration is straightforward: Create a new file which is prepended with a free autostart ID in the [init.d folder](https://github.com/PX4/Firmware/tree/master/ROMFS/px4fmu_common/init.d) and [build and upload](../setup/building_px4.md) the software.
+Adding a configuration is straightforward: create a new config file in the [init.d folder](https://github.com/PX4/Firmware/tree/master/ROMFS/px4fmu_common/init.d) (prepend the filename with an unused autostart ID), then [build and upload](../setup/building_px4.md) the software.

-Developers not wanting to create their own configuration can instead customize existing configurations using text files on the microSD card, as detailed on the [custom system startup](../advanced/system_startup.md) page.
+Developers who do not want to create their own configuration can instead customize existing configurations using text files on the microSD card, as detailed on the [custom system startup](../advanced/system_startup.md) page.

-## Airframe Configurations
+## Configuration File Overview

-An airframe configuration consists of three main blocks:
+The configuration in the config and mixer files consists of several main blocks:

+* Airframe documentation (used in the [Airframes Reference](../airframes/airframe_reference.md) and *QGroundControl*).
+* Vehicle-specific parameter settings, including [tuning gains](#tuning-gains).
-  * The apps it should start, e.g. multicopter or fixed wing controllers
+* The controllers and apps it should start, e.g. multicopter or fixed wing controllers, land detectors etc.
 * The physical configuration of the system (e.g. a plane, wing or multicopter).
 This is called a [mixer](../concept/mixing.md).
-  * Vehicle-specific parameter settings, including [tuning gains](#tuning-gains).

-These three aspects are mostly independent, which means that many configurations share the same physical layout of the airframe and start the same applications and most differ in their tuning gains.
+These aspects are mostly independent, which means that many configurations share the same physical layout of the airframe, start the same applications and differ most in their tuning gains.

-All configurations are stored in the [ROMFS/px4fmu_common/init.d](https://github.com/PX4/Firmware/tree/master/ROMFS/px4fmu_common/init.d) folder.
-All mixers are stored in the [ROMFS/px4fmu_common/mixers](https://github.com/PX4/Firmware/tree/master/ROMFS/px4fmu_common/mixers) folder.

-### Config File
+### Config File {#config-file}

 A typical configuration file is shown below ([original file here](https://github.com/PX4/Firmware/blob/master/ROMFS/px4fmu_common/init.d/3033_wingwing)) .